railstack/go-on-rails/README.md

 * the generated Golang codes includes the association between models, basic relations like has_many, has_one, belongs_to have been supported
 * so some association functions is available
 * and the :dependent action is triggered when destroying some related model
+* some validation like presense, length restriction and format are supported
 * databases specific functions between mysql, postgres are not covered yet
 * model callbacks are not available
 * sql.NullType not supported yet, so you'd better in the migrations set those columns "not null" with a default value that's consistent with Golang's zero value specification, such as "" default for string and text typed column, and 0 default for int, etc.